Crazy (Seal song)

-"Crazy" is a song written by the English singer Seal and British songwriter Guy Sigsworth.
-It was produced by Trevor Horn and released in November 1990 on Seal's debut album, Seal (1991).
-The song became his first commercial hit, reaching the top five in the United Kingdom, while becoming his first top ten single in the United States.
+"Crazy" is a song written by English singer-songwriter Seal and English songwriter Guy Sigsworth.
+Produced by Trevor Horn and Sigsworth, it was released by ZTT Records on 26 November 1990 as the lead single from Seal's debut studio album, Seal (1991).
+The song became his first commercial hit, reaching No. 2 in the United Kingdom, while becoming his first top ten single in the United States.
 It has since been covered by several artists, including Alanis Morissette, whose version was released as a single from her 2005 compilation album, The Collection.

 Background and composition

 Seal wrote "Crazy" in 1990 inspired by the fall of the Berlin Wall and the Tiananmen Square massacre in 1989.
 In 2015, Seal said of the song's conception in 1990: "I felt the cycle had reached its apex.
 I felt the world changing and I felt profound things happening."